titaniumbones/UTSC-map-exercise/INSTRUCTIONS.md

 Here are some plausible examples of appropriate topics:

 - Corridor of Power: Berlin's Friedrichstrasse in the Nazi Era
--   End of an Era: Toronto's last meatpacking plants
+- End of an Era: Toronto's Last Meatpacking Plants
 - An Empire at Home: Conservative Think Tanks in Washington, D.C.

 I just made these up, of course.
 You should pick something that you (a) know something about already, and (b) are interested in.
 Ideally, you will already have done some research into this topic, and will have a small number of sources ready to hand.
 The essay should introduce the reader to the topic, and make a not-too-complex argument which, again, highlights the spatial component. ("Think tanks, so important in the construction of policy in today's United States, are a relatively new feature of American politics.
 In this paper, I will discuss the early history of this now-paramount institutional form, and argue that the *geographical proximity* of these think tanks along [K Street](https://goo.gl/maps/Z74f1xY9ah72) in Washington, D.C. contributes to the insular nature of the intellectual culture at these institutions.")